Dakota Access Pipeline a step closer to completion, lawmakers say

 - Standing Rock Sioux Tribe vows to fight measures

-Although the official easement from the Army Corps has yet to be released, Hoeven and Rep. Kevin Cramer praised the move, which will pave the way for the final phase of the controversial $3.7 billion project.
+While the official easement from the Army Corps has not been released, Hoeven and Rep. Kevin Cramer praised Speer's decision, which will pave the way for the final phase of the controversial $3.7 billion project.

-Hoeven said in a statement that he had spoken with Acting Secretary of the Army Robert Speer on Tuesday.
-The Republican senator said he was told that Speer had "directed the Army Corps of Engineers to proceed with the easement needed to complete the Dakota Access Pipeline."

 The Standing Rock Sioux tribe, which opposes the project, responded that Hoeven's announcement is premature and maintains that further environmental review is needed for the pipeline.

-Cramer, R-North Dakota, said he received word that the US Army Corps will grant final approval and that Congressional notification of the decision was "imminent."
-In his statement, Cramer praised Donald Trump as a "man of action," after the President signed executive actions to advance approval of the Dakota Access oil pipeline last week.
+Cramer, also a North Dakota Republican, said he received word that the US Army Corps will grant final approval and that congressional notification of the decision was "imminent."

-The construction had been blocked by President Barack Obama's administration amid vociferous opposition to the project.
+Cramer praised President Donald Trump as a "man of action" after Trump signed executive actions last week to advance approval of the Dakota Access and Keystone XL pipelines.

-The Dakota Access Pipeline, stretching 1,172 miles through four states, is completed except for a contested portion under North Dakota's Lake Oahe, half a mile upstream from the Standing Rock Sioux tribe's reservation.
+The Dakota Access Pipeline, stretching through four states, is completed except for a contested portion under Lake Oahe, half a mile upstream from the Standing Rock Sioux tribe's reservation.

 The tribe has been concerned that digging the pipeline under a section of the Missouri River would affect the area's drinking water as well as the supply for 17 million Americans living downstream.

 A final easement is required for Dakota Access to cross beneath Lake Oahe.